 The "DS" is equipped with a variety of high-end technologies and the latest software titles for converting a wide range of media types into today’s most commonly used digital formats.
-Located in Mackinac Hall on the Allendale Campus, the Digital Studio is a service of Information Technology’s Computing and Technology Support Department.
+Located in Mackinac Hall on the Allendale Campus, the Digital Studio is a service of the Information Technology Department.

 The Digital Studio can not duplicate copy righted material in its entirety without expressed permission from the publisher.*

 *However, as of 26 July, 2010, portions of media may be duplicated in accordance with the guidelines expressed here.
 Any media that will be distributed to students via the Internet must be over a secure, authenticated connection and approved by the University Libraries Course Reserve staff at email@example.com prior to processing by the Digital Studio.

 - CD/DVD Burner